Super Quick Guide to Sri Lanka

 It is in the word.
 It is a hidden secret.
 Not many people know about it.
 So it´s you and some Sri Lankan people taking a swim in the ocean.
 If you want the beach almost for yourself and you like to body surf with waves, this is the place to be.
 Talalla and Mirissa were the two most luxurious places we stayed in Sri Lanka.
 It was for a special occasion, celebrating a 30th Birthday Party.

 Awesome beaches and everything is very chilled out.
-There is not a thing in the world to rush for.
-Here you can relax or rent a scooter and get lost somewhere.
+There is not a thing in the world to rush for, in Arugm you can relax or rent a scooter and get lost somewhere.
 We did that and ended up at this really beautiful beach, with a whole military base watching two crazy foreigners swimming in the ocean.
-We also helped some local fishers with pulling the boat back into the beach and we got to see some Sri Lankan fish, which is really good to eat.
+We also helped some local fishers with pulling the boat back to the beach, and we got to see some Sri Lankan fishes, which is tasty to eat.
 Seafood in Sri Lanka is highly recommended.

 I got food poison, so I really can’t say much about the place.
 I will go back.
-I got food poison in a really nice restaurant in a hotel, I’m just saying. we didn’t stay at the hotel, but we were desperate for some food so we stopped there and had an expensive meal with food poisoning.
+I got food poison in a nice restaurant in a hotel; I’m just saying.
+We didn’t stay at the hotel, but we were desperate for some food, so we stopped there and had an expensive meal with food poisoning.

-Another place to totally relax.
+Another place to relax.
 Maybe not my favorite.
-It wasn’t recommend to swim there.
+It wasn’t recommended to swim there.
 If you want to live on the beach and watch big turtles laying eggs, then this is the place.

 Yala – Bundala National Park

-If you want a bit of everything you should definitely go to Sri Lanka, it has it all.
-If you want to eat international food and drink Starbucks coffee do not go.
+If you want a bit of everything you should go to Sri Lanka, it has it all.
+If you’re going to eat international food and drink Starbucks coffee, do not go.
 You will be miserable.
 Prepare yourself for something new and beautiful.
 Have curiosity, smiles and no rush.
-You will have a really good time in Sri Lanka.
-It is a beautiful country.
+You will have a perfect time in Sri Lanka.
+It is a lovely country.

-Get directly to Galle from the airport: Spend one/two nights here.
-Mirissa Beach for 5 days for beach time.
-Then get a private car to Ella (Private driver doesn´t cost that much) two days of mountain and tea factory.
+Get directly to Galle from the airport: Spend one night in Galle Fort.
+Then go to Mirissa Beach for five days of vacation time and coconut drinking.
+Then get a private car to Ella the hill country (Private driver doesn´t cost that much) two days of mountain and tea factory.
 Go to Adams Peak for one night.
 Maybe you can go to Kandy for one or two days and then take the train from Kandy to Colombo which is a beautiful trip.
 Spend the rest of the two days in Colombo for shopping and eating some international food if you have some cravings for that.